 1. You’re Not Getting The Right Amount of Protein

 Many Americans don’t get enough protein in their diets, instead loading up on convenience foods full of trans fat, salt and sugar.
 Lean protein, in the form of foods like chicken, fish, yogurt and nuts, helps to keep you feeling full and helps you to build muscle, meaning a faster metabolism and more fat burn.
 So, if you know that you don’t eat much lean protein, this could be the key to losing more fat on phentermine.
 However, thanks to many of the fad diets made popular over the last few years, people now think that carbs = bad and protein = good.
 Based on this, many people will cut out healthy carbs such as whole grain pasta, legumes and even vegetables, and load up on protein.
 But, you can have too much of a ‘good’ thing; intentions to eat healthily stop being healthy if we fail to eat these foods in moderation.
-There is a recommended daily intake (RDI) for protein, set at 46 grams for women and 56 grams for men, but while it’s a great idea to aim to reach this RDI, more than this will not improve your chances of losing fat.
-In fact, if you eat more protein than your body requires, your liver cannot cope with this excess and simply converts most of these calories to sugar and then fat.
-So, while it’s a good idea to incorporate more protein into your diet, you should stop chugging on those protein shakes in the hope that they will magically burn away the calories and instead eat a varied diet, including a limited amount of healthy sources of protein.
+The Dietary Reference Intakes (DRI) states that individuals over 19 should eat 0.36g of protein per lb of bodyweight.
+If you are training hard with weights then more than this is advisable.
+However, if you eat more protein than your body requires, your liver cannot cope with this excess and simply converts most of these calories to sugar and then fat.
+So, while it’s a good idea to incorporate more protein into your diet, you should stop chugging on those protein shakes in the hope that they will magically burn away the calories and instead eat a varied diet, including a range of healthy sources of protein.

 2. You’re Not Building Muscle